Get Screened

 You may be at a higher risk of cervical cancer if you have a history of human papillomavirus (HPV) infections or have a condition that weakens your immune system, like HIV.

-Remember to have Pap tests once every 3 years, even if:
+It’s important to have Pap tests regularly, even if:

 - You’ve had the HPV vaccine